Computer Aided Design

 CAD allow us to visualise the parts prior to production and mitigate any issues.
 As the drawing is close to real life we get an accurate representation of the parts.

 Manufacturing time is expensive.
-CAD allows us optimise the part and machining processes.
+CAD allows us to optimise the part and machining processes.
 We can simulate machining and alter accordingly to best practice.

 We use Solidworks and other drawing technologies to: